venturesoft/EmporiumsNewClothes/README.md

 #### Generate your Apple Pay Certificates
 Apple Pay requires a merchant identifier and two certificates - a *session* certificate and a *rewrap* certificate.
 The merchant identifier uniquely identifies you as an Apple Pay merchant.
 The *rewrap* certificate is used to encrypt your Apple Pay payments, and the *session* certificate is used to authenticate your website.

 Create your Apple Pay merchant identifier at https://developer.apple.com, and register your web domain against it.
-Convert your session certificate and key to `PEM` format, and place it in this example's `Emporium/certificates` directory.
+Convert your session certificate and key to `PEM` format, name it `merchant.pem`, then place it in a local directory e.g. `/home/user/private/EmporiumsNewClothes`.

 > NOTE
 > Session certificates must be imported to the `login` keychain so that the private key is accessible (they can then be exported in P12 format).
 Final conversion to PEM format can be achieved using OpenSSL